 - We will be happy to help push your wheelchair if necessary

-- Give you an interesting historical and architectural tour narrative from a knowledgeable and friendly tour guide
+- You will have a knowledgeable and friendly tour guide

-- Drop you off again at any downtown location of your choice
+- We will drop you off again at any downtown location of your choice

 Are your private tours handicap accessible?

-In many cases, the answer is yes.
-We can accept one folding travel wheelchair on board the pedicab with you.
-And, we will take care of loading on board and unloading it whenever you want to use it during the tour.
-Of course, we also accept walkers and canes.
-What we cannot take on board are the electric mobility scooters.
+In most cases, the answer is yes.
+We can accommodate one folding travel wheelchair on board the pedicab with you.
+And, we will load and unload the wheelchair as many times as you wish to use it during the course of the tour.
+Walkers, canes and oxygen tanks are no problem.
+We cannot take on board electric mobility scooters.
 We certainly would if we could, but unfortunately, there is not any available room for them.

 Is it easy to reserve a private tour during cherry blossom season?

 Yes.
-Call or text us at 7032319882 or else click onto our reservations page to send in a tour request.
+Call or text us at 7032319882 or else click onto our Reservations page to send in a tour request.
 We handle all calls, messages and emails personally and quickly.
-Remember, this is a private tour, so you can customize it to whatever time and locations you like.
+If you are unable to pick up immediately, just leave a message or send a text to the same number, and I will get back to you quickly.
+The best part is that this is a private tour, so you can customize it to whatever time and locations you like.
 Don’t hesitate to call and ask us for more information.
-Also, check out our main cherry blossom tour description.
+Also, check out our main Cherry Blossom Tour description.

 Is it easy for disabled people to visit the memorials?